arturoguerreronc/fm-got-wiki/README.md

 - Media section with audio and video players

 ### ⏳ History (`src/pages/history.html`)
-- Timeline of major events in Westeros history
+- Timeline of major events in Westeros' history
 - Interactive timeline design
 - Historical artifacts section
 - Events from the Age of Heroes to the Great War